apache/carbondata/docs/useful-tips-on-carbondata.md

   Now the query with MSISDN in the filter will be more efficient.

-  - **Put the frequently-used columns in the order of low to high cardinality**
+  - **Put the frequently-used columns in the order of low to high cardinality in SORT_COLUMNS**

-  If the table in the specified query has multiple columns which are frequently used to filter the results, it is suggested to put the columns in the order of cardinality low to high.
+  If the table in the specified query has multiple columns which are frequently used to filter the results, it is suggested to put the columns in the order of cardinality low to high in SORT_COLUMNS configuration.
 This ordering of frequently used columns improves the compression ratio and enhances the performance of queries with filter on these columns.

   For example, if MSISDN, HOST and Dime_1 are frequently-used columns, then the column order of table is suggested as